daonb/django-voice/README.rst

 Django Voice
 ============

 DjangoVoice is a very simple application to enable user feedback that is integrated with your Django project.

-Originally built for Verb (http://verbapp.com), and can be seen working at Verb feedback (that is a live site, please do not use it to try out the system).
+Originally built for Verb (http://verbapp.com)

 Installation and Dependencies
 =============================